lorey/mlscraper/README.md

 scraper.scrape(new_html)  # will apply the learned rules and extract new items
 ```

+## Getting started
+Install the library locally via `pip install -e .`.
+You can then import it via `autoscraper` and use it as shown in the examples.

 ## Related work
 If you're interested in the underlying research, I can highly recommend these publications: